RAISED ON TV

 During the pandemic, they played a few streaming shows, practiced an insane amount, but mostly they put their focus on how they wanted to record their third album.
 With a lot of extra time on their hands, a good amount of finished songs, and little to no money, they decided to convert their lockout space into a recording studio with gear they had collected over the years, and learn as much as they could about audio engineering and mixing, seeking out a sound that was true, rather than perfect.
 A sound that many would call “Garage Rock.”
 Originally called “Season 3” (In line with a pattern started with the first two albums) the band opted for a title change.
 “Fernando”, which was pulled from the name of where they grew up (the San Fernando Valley), is a name that translates to home for Raised on TV.
 They have been releasing singles and music videos from “Fernando” in 2021, and doing their best to build their fanbase without the aid of live shows.
 The single “In the Valley” helped them to be the featured artist of the week on Malibu’s KBUU 99.1 FM.
 The blog JanglePop said the single “mixes the crystalline jangly indie-pop of the Lost Ships sound to a subtle nod towards the indie-folk of The Decemberists.”
 In reference to their single “Strange Times” the blog American Pancake said “you can feel that beauty in the cool, pretty, guitar melodies, and within Keaton Rogers’s vocal aesthetic that feels starry eyed as he croons words that have a charming wit, but feel sort of sad as well.
 The track is incredibly punchy, offsetting the bedroom pop affections with churning guitar rhythms and exquisite hyper doo wop punk drumming by Kacey Greenwood”

-The band plans to release more singles, and then the entire album by September of 2021.
+The band plans to release more singles, and then the entire album by the end of 2021.
 And of course, they want to get back on the road and continue to expand their audience.
 Just recently, they had the opportunity to be the backing band in David Hasselhoff’s latest music video, set for release in the summer of 2021.
 After working with The Hoff, the band knows that anything is possible.
 As the pandemic winds down, they plan to ramp up.